Zeetaz/FancyTracker-FF/README.md

 - Open `about:addons` in Firefox
 - Click the gear icon (⚙️) at top right
 - Select `"Install Add-on From File..."`
-- Choose your `fancytrackerFF.xpi` file
+- Choose your `FancyTracker-FF.zip` file
 - Click `"Add"` when prompted

 #### It should soon be available on the Mozilla Extensions "store"... hopefully